peter-evans/kdef/docs/docs/configuration.md

 - **timeoutMs** (int)

-    Timeout in milliseconds to be used by requests with timeouts.
+    Timeout in milliseconds for API requests that support timeouts.
     The default value is `5000`.

 - **alterConfigsMethod** (string)